• Skip to main content

 A variety of essential and non-essential fats is crucial to a keto diet as much as total fat intake.
 That is because different fats provide different functions and benefits.
 Sesame seeds can help with this, thanks to their varied fat composition.

-Benefits of Sesame Seeds
+Health Benefits of Including Sesame Seeds in Your Diet

 Nutritious, delicious, and affordable, it’s not hard to see why sesame seeds should be part of your keto diet.
 However, if you’d like to know more about why sesame seeds on keto is a good idea, check out these additional benefits: